-Withholding tax is an estimated amount for tax that employees pay on their salary or compensation for work.
-However, as an employer, you must pay the withholding tax to the Tax Administration.
+Withholding tax is the estimated amount for tax that employees pay on their salary, remuneration or other taxable payments.
+In practice this means that, as an employer, you must deduct the withholding tax and pay it to the Finnish Tax Administration.

-Pay withholding tax on your employee’s salary based on the details on their tax card.
-If employees cannot provide a tax card, they are not entered in the withholding register and their withholding tax rate will be 60%.
+Deduct the withholding tax on your employee’s salary based on the information given on their tax card.
+If the employee does not present a tax card or they have not been entered into the prepayment register, their withholding tax rate is 60%.

-Compensation for work in this context is payment for work done that is not a salary.
-If the recipient of compensation for work is a limited liability company, a co-operative, or a general or limited partnership, the withholding tax rate is 13%.
-If the recipient of compensation for work is a trader, pay withholding tax based on the details on the entrepreneur’s tax card.
+Remuneration is a payment for work that is not a salary.
+If the recipient of remuneration is a limited liability company, a co-operative, a general partnership or a limited partnership, the withholding tax rate is 13%.
+If the recipient of remuneration is a trader, pay withholding tax based on the details on the entrepreneur’s tax card.
 If the entrepreneur cannot provide a tax card, the withholding tax rate is 60 %.

-In addition to salaries and compensations for work, your company must pay withholding tax on, for example, staff benefits and anniversary gifts that are subject to taxation.
+In addition to salaries and remunerations, your company must also pay withholding tax on such payments as staff benefits and anniversary gifts that are subject to taxation.
 Also pay withholding tax on payments made to employees upon termination of their employment and on certain reward schemes such as low interest on employee loans.

-The employer’s health insurance contribution is a social insurance payment that covers the health insurance system’s costs, such as sick pay, rehabilitation allowances and maternity, paternity and parental allowances.
+The employer’s health insurance contribution is a social insurance payment that covers such health insurance costs as sick pay, rehabilitation allowances and parental allowances.

-Your company must pay employer health insurance contributions on the salaries it pays if the employee is insured in Finland under the Health Insurance Act.
-The contribution is not paid on salaries for employees under the age of 16 or over the age of 67.
-No health insurance contribution is payable on a compensation for work either.
+Your company must pay employer’s health insurance contributions on the salaries it pays if the employee is insured in Finland under the Health Insurance Act.
+The contribution is not paid on the salaries paid to employees under the age of 16 or over the age of 67.
+No health insurance contribution is payable on a remuneration either.